 The next few months are used for tax clearance letters and filing a petition for the final distribution and accounting of the estate.
 Once the final petition is in, there will be a hearing for the petition followed by an order approving the distribution and accounting.

-Next comes the distribution of the assets to all applicable heirs, a final discharge order, and final distribution of estate funds.
+Next comes the distribution of the assets to all applicable heirs, a final discharge order, and the final distribution of estate funds.

 While the average timeline is around 24 months, complex estates can take much longer.
 Small estates with few heirs and a will can even take as few as 6 to 9 months.
 If the deceased has investment holdings, it can prolong the probate process.
 The same is true if the person who passed held property in other states.
 If they were a business owner or owned a large art collection, the process can also be extended.
 These circumstances can prolong the probate process from start to finish up to 2 years!
 This is largely because of the need to hire experts in certain areas.
 These experts range from art experts to appraise a collection to a business valuation expert and tax attorney.

 In some cases, probate isn’t needed.
-For estates valued at less than $100,000, and all given to a surviving spouse, an attorney can file for a release from administration.
+For estates valued at less than $100,000 and all given to a surviving spouse, an attorney can file for a release from the administration.
 Likewise, if the estate is worth less than $35,000 and given to other heirs, the attorney can file for a release as well.

 Having a valid will available will help speed the process along.
-If the deceased didn’t have a will, however, it can extend the probate process while the courts make a decision on who should be appointed as estate administrator.
+If the deceased didn’t have a will, however, it can extend the probate process while the courts make a decision on who should be appointed as the estate administrator.

 Even if there is a will, if any heirs dispute the contents of the will, the process can take much longer.
 In the event an heir doesn’t believe the deceased was in the right frame of mind during the time the will was created and signed, they can challenge the will.
 In this case, a court hearing will be scheduled so the concerns of the heirs can be heard and resolved.